rubytogether/rubytogether.org/app/views/news/2015-05-18-may-2015-monthly-update.html.md

 ---
-summary: For our second month, Bundler made five bugfix releases, three prerealeses, and pushed the 1.10 to release candidate, and RubyGems.org finally started deleting gems when they are yanked.
+summary: For our second month, Bundler made five bugfix releases, three prerealeses, and pushed the 1.10 release candidate.
+RubyGems.org finally started deleting gems when they are yanked.
 ---
 <% title "May 2015 Monthly Update" %>